redrails/old-blog/_pages/about.md

 layout: single
 title: "About"
 author: "Ihtasham Ch"
-date: "25 February 2018"
+date: "March 2020"
 permalink: /about/
 author_profile: true

 ---

-I am a Computer Science graduate from the University of Leicester.
-I am currently working as a consultant, mostly in the field of software engineering and business analytics.
-This blog is based around a lot of my learning experiences from university as well as my involvement with many other tech related things.
-You may find tutorials, articles, rants and some experiments I have conducted.
-Feel free to disqus on my posts.
+Ihtasham is a Computer Science graduate from the University of Leicester, with a passion for software engineering and Cloud.

+Ihtasham is an AWS certified Solutions Architect and has a great deal of experience working with web technologies in conjunction with Cloud architectures.
+He has worked closely with Node.js, React, .NET and Spring.

+He is currently working as a Software Engineer in the consulting industry and has worked for many high profile clients both in the private and public sector.

+He has also led teams in fast-paced projects and understands the Agile framework proficiently.